 4/ Bed Position Change

 Your neighbor’s snoring sounds so loud because your bed shares a wall with theirs.
-If you suspect this is the case, try moving your bed to a different location.
+If you suspect this, try moving your bed to a different location.

-Sometimes, moving your bed to the other side of the room is enough if your bed shares a wall with your neighbor’s.
+Moving your bed to the other side of the room is sometimes enough if your bed shares a wall with your neighbor’s.
 If the snoring is still too loud and you have a spare room in your apartment, switch rooms to see if it’s any better.

 5/ Bedroom Soundproofing